Nationalist Movement Party: Before 1980

 In 1965, nationalist politician and ex-Colonel Alparslan Türkeş, who had trained in the United States for NATO, founded the Turkish Gladio Special Warfare Department, gained control of the conservative rural Republican Villagers Nation Party (Cumhuriyetçi Köylü Millet Partisi, CKMP).
 During an Extraordinary Great Congress held at Adana in Turkey on 1969, Türkeş changed the name of the party to the Nationalist Movement Party (MHP) and with the support of Dündar Taşer, a party logo depicting the three crescent was elected.

 The MHP embraced Turkish nationalism, and under the leadership of Türkeş, militias connected to the party were responsible for assassinating numerous left-wing intellectuals and academics, including some Kurds, during the 1970s.
 The leader of the party's youth wing, known as the Grey Wolves after Turkic mythology, claimed that they had an intelligence organization that was superior to the state's own.

 On the other hand, MHP had links to the Aydınlar Ocağı (AO; "Hearth of Intellectuals"), a right-wing think tank launched in 1970 by established university professors, which served as a connecting link between secular-conservative, nationalist and Islamic rightists, promoting the ideology of Turkish-Islamic synthesis.
 AO's ideas, which have been compared to those of the French Nouvelle Droite, had a determining influence on MHP's programmes and served to lend the far-right party a more legitimate, respectable appearance.

 The MHP won enough seats in the 1973 and 1977 general election to take part in the "Nationalist Front" governments during the 1970s.
 The party infiltrated the bureaucracy during these governments during the height of the political violence between rightists and leftists.
+Many supporters of MHP were killed during this period in incidents such the Ümraniye massacre, with prominent figures being assassinated by left-wing militants, and local party headquarters being targeted with bomb attacks.
 On 27 May 1980, the party's deputy leader and former government minister Gün Sazak was assassinated by members of the Marxist–Leninist militant group Revolutionary Left (Devrimci Sol or Dev Sol) in front of his home.

 When the Turkish army seized power on 12 September 1980, in a violent coup d'état led by General Kenan Evren, the party was banned, along with all other active political parties at the time, and many of its leading members were imprisoned.
 Many party members joined the liberal conservative Motherland Party or various Islamist parties.
-Party member, Agah Oktay Güner, noted that the party's ideology was in power while its members were in prison.
+Party member, Agah Oktay Güner, noted that the party's ideology (Turkish-Islamic synthesis) was in power while its members were in prison.